 From 1770 to 1774 the human traffic peaked with the arrival of some 30,000 mostly Scots-Irish immigrants in America.

 By 1790, America had a white population of 3,100,000.
-Nearly half a million (447,000) are estimated to have been of Irish stock (either Irish-born or of Irish ancestry).
+Nearly half a million (447,000) are estimated to have been either Irish-born or of Irish ancestry.
 Of these, some two-thirds (about 300,000) are thought to have originated in the province of Ulster.

-This wave of Irish American immigration saw the unskilled and illiterate arrive, ready to seek their fortunes, and many found employment as labourers on some of America's huge early infrastructure projects such as the Erie Canal.
+This wave of immigration from Ireland saw the unskilled and illiterate arrive, ready to seek their fortunes, and many found employment as labourers on some of America's huge early infrastructure projects such as the Erie Canal.

 While the pace of Irish American history cranked up a gear in the early 19th-century, it was nothing compared to the dramatic exodus caused by the Great Hunger (also known as the Irish Famine) of the late 1840s.